The Risks of Selling Your Soul to Satan

 Jesus said of Satan that “he is a liar and the father of it” and “he was a murderer from the beginning, and does not stand in the truth, because there is no truth in him” (John 8:44).
 Satan’s path of falsehood began in heaven with the angels (Revelation 12:3,4).
 Later, by his lies in the Garden of Eden, he brought about the fall of humanity (Genesis 3:4).

-Satan lures people with temporary earthly attractions only to lead them to destruction and rob them of eternal life.
+Satan lures people with temporary earthly attractions as a bait only to lead them to destruction and rob them of eternal life.
 Nothing good can come from the source of all evil.
 What Satan promises his followers is worthless and perishable.
-Once he gets a hold of his victims, they become enslaved to his cruelty and hate (1 Peter 5:8).
+Once he gets a hold of his victims, he become enslaved to his cruelty and hate (1 Peter 5:8).

 The Love of Money